SierraSoftworks/tailscale-udm/README.md

 2. Remove the boot script using `rm /mnt/data/on_boot.d/10-tailscaled.sh`
 3. Have tailscale cleanup after itself using `/mnt/data/tailscale/tailscaled --cleanup`.
 4. Remove the tailscale binaries and state using `rm -Rf /mnt/data/tailscale`.

+## Contributing
+There are clearly lots of folks who are interested in running Tailscale on their UDMs.
+If you're one of those people and have an idea for how this can be improved, please create a PR and we'll be more than happy to incorporate the changes.